Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/README.md

 - Change tone of writing
 - Extracts keywords from your text
 - Run your own prompts to ChatGPT
-- Summarize texts and other propertyfields on page/site/products
+- Summarize texts and other property fields on page/site/products
 - Add your own shortcut prompts
 - Use ChatGPT as inline help
 - Spell-checking